KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/31-crown-coronation.md

 * **The Robes and Scepter (Manifestation):**
     Instruments of enacted law—signs that the internal state of Coherence can now govern the external world responsibly.

-* **The Halo (Radiant L₀ (AP: Aion)):**
+* **The Halo (Aionic Saturation expressed through Theonic Light):**
-    The luminous field surrounding the crowned being, representing Aionic saturation.
-This is the visible manifestation of the inward synthesis—the world seeing what the soul has become.
+    The luminous field surrounding the crowned being, representing Aionic saturation manifesting outward as centropic radiance.
+This is the visible expression of the inward synthesis—the world perceiving what the soul has become.

 ---